HtmlMgr is a simple open-source java html-browser, that:

 b) Shows automatically in the ToC the location of the cursor in the doc.

-c) Indexes the words and terms (= sequence of characters that contain '-','_',''') of the files, with the LocDocs they reside.
+c) Index the words and terms of the files, with the locators they reside.

 LocDoc (= Locator inside Document) is a URL that denotes a PORTION of an html-text-file, like the file you are reading which also includes LocDocs.

 HtmlMgr demostrates the usefulness of LocDocs . #@h3c1#